strimzi/strimzi.github.io/_posts/2018-08-24-running-strimzi-on-aks.md

 ---
 layout: post
-title:  "Running Strimzi on Azure Container Service"
+title:  "Get Kafka on Azure Container Service in 15 minutes using Strimzi"
 date: 2018-08-24
 author: paolo_patierno
 ---

-One of the simplest ways to deploy a Kubernetes cluster is to use a fully managed Kubernetes container orchestration service.
+One of the simplest ways to deploy a Kubernetes cluster is to use a fully-managed Kubernetes container orchestration service.
 This avoids the complexity of setting up the nodes manually (even if using virtual machines and not "real" hardware) and then installing all the needed Kubernetes components.
 All the main cloud providers have a Kubernetes offer in their portfolio and one of them is the [AKS (Azure Container Service)](https://azure.microsoft.com/en-us/services/kubernetes-service/) from Microsoft.
-Using the Azure portal through a web browser or the Azure CLI (Command Line Interface), it's just a matter of a few clicks and/or commands and a few minutes to have a fully functional Kubernetes cluster that we can install out containarized applications on top of.
+Using the Azure portal through a web browser or the Azure CLI (Command Line Interface), it's just a matter of a few clicks and/or commands and a few minutes to have a fully functional Kubernetes cluster where we can install our containarized applications.
-This is really a great way to have Strimzi up and running in the cloud and then deploying an Apache Kafka cluster through it.
+This is a really great way to have Strimzi up and running in the cloud and then deploying an Apache Kafka cluster through it.

-We're going to show you how easy it is to deploy Strimzi on AKS.
+So in this post I'm going to show you how easy it is to deploy Strimzi on AKS using the CLI.
 If you already have an Azure account you can be up and running with Strimzi in 15 minutes.
+If not you can sign up [here](TODO).

 <!--more-->

-There are several ways of deploying a Kubernetes cluster using AKS and throughout this post I'll show how to use the Azure CLI locally to do that.

 First of all, you need to install the Azure CLI 2.0 on your laptop.
-At the time of writing, the latest version is the 2.0.44 and you can find all the instructions for downloading and installing it on the official documentation [page](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+You can find all the instructions for downloading and installing it on the official documentation [page](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 At the end of the procedure you'll have the `az` tool available on your path for interacting with the Azure cloud from the command line.

 # Create a resource group

-On Azure, there is the concept of "resource group" which is a logical group in which Azure resources are deployed and managed.
+On Azure, a "resource group" is a logical group in which Azure resources are deployed and managed.
-A complex deployment could need different resources as storage, virtual machines, vpn and so on and having them all together in a resource group is really useful for handling them as a whole (for example for deleting the entire deployment with a single command).
+A complex deployment could need different resources such as storage, virtual machines, VPN and so on.
+Having them all together in a resource group is really useful for handling them as a whole (for example, deleting the entire deployment with a single command when you're done).

 The first step is to create a resource group in a specific Azure location.